 Highland Lakes Watershed Ordinance

 The Highland Lakes Watershed Ordinance helps protect water quality from stormwater runoff from development throughout the Highland Lakes region.
-Stormwater runoff from development can contain pollutants such as sediment, oil and grease, and nutrients.
+Stormwater runoff from development can contain pollutants such as sediment, oil and grease, pesticides, herbicides, and nutrients.
 Through the ordinance, LCRA regulates development to manage stormwater runoff around the Highland Lakes.

 To reduce the impact of stormwater pollution, the ordinance requires development within the area to incorporate measures and best management practices to protect water quality and reduce creek erosion by requiring: